 Most manufacturers and retailers end up with excess inventory and deadstock - it’s simply part of the business.
 But what the brands do with that excess is where they get set apart.

 Some of it ends up at discount stores.
 Some get donated.
-But most brands simply send excess to the landfill.
-Instead of simply throwing unwanted product away, Patagonia contacted us, and we put our collective mind together to create a unique product you can't find anywhere else.
+But most brands simply send the excess to the landfill.
+Instead of simply throwing unwanted products away, Patagonia contacted us, and we put our collective minds together to create a unique product you can't find anywhere else.

 Giving quality materials new, longstanding life is what we do best, and what better materials to work with.
-The neoprene is water resistant and protects against bumps and drops.
+The neoprene is water-resistant and protects against bumps and drops.
 The merino wool liner insulates the contents, keeping drinks and food at the right temperature.
-And the Looptworks quality and Loopt4Life lifetime warranty means your purchase will outlast the elements.
+And the Looptworks quality and Loopt4Life lifetime warranty mean your purchase will outlast the elements.

-Field tested by our team of outdoor enthusiasts, the Catch & Release food and drink carriers are suitable companions no matter where life takes you - from the city to backcountry.
+Field-tested by our team of outdoor enthusiasts, the Catch & Release food and drink carriers are suitable companions no matter where life takes you - from the city to the backcountry.